-Electronic Load: What is it and how do I use one?
+DC Programmable Electronic Loads: What is it and how are they used?

 An electronic load is a type of instrument that applies a voltage and sinks current.
-Also known as a programmable load, these AC or DC electronic loads can be used by power supply, battery, solar, wind, or other manufacturers who want to thoroughly test their power sources.
-Manufacturers of these types of products need to test their supplies dynamically, rapidly increasing and decreasing the load in a repeatable fashion, programmable electronic loads make this much easier than configuring resistors or resistive elements for each test.
+Also known as a DC programmable load, these AC or DC electronic loads are used by power supply, battery, solar, wind, or other manufacturers who want to thoroughly test their power sources.
+Manufacturers of these products need to test their supplies dynamically, rapidly increasing and decreasing the load in a repeatable fashion in order to demonstrate compliance to quality and safety standards.
+Programmable electronic loads make this type of testing much easier than configuring resistors or resistive elements for each test.
 Devices must be tested for their various states of operation.
-Batteries must often also be tested for hundreds and thousands of cycles to ensure longevity and to determine expected lifetime.
-Electronic loads are used by car battery manufacturers, fuel-cell manufacturers, cell-phone manufacturers, solar panel manufacturers, and in other industries where power must be tested and they are useful to determine characteristics and providing discharge test data for engineers.
-Electronic load systems are also used for aerospace, commercial electronics, defense, and by utilities where special modes of operation are required and need to be tested.
+Batteries must often also be tested for hundreds or thousands of cycles to ensure longevity and to determine expected lifetime.
+Electronic loads are used by car battery manufacturers, fuel-cell manufacturers, motor manufacturers, cell-phone manufacturers, solar panel manufacturers, oil & gas, and in other industries where power must be tested and they are useful to determine characteristics and providing discharge test data for engineers.
+Electronic load systems are also useful for aerospace, commercial electronics, defense, and by utilities where special modes of operation are required and need to be tested.